Michael Vincent Waller

 This statement is not meant to be deprecating.
 The music on this CD is certainly expressive and does not feel “crude” or “naked”.
 I merely want to say that one should not expect, e.g., the exuberant vitality or the hefty expressions and sometimes eruptive emotions in chamber (and other) music of, say, 20th century composers, such as Prokofiev, Rachmaninoff, Shostakovich, let alone late romantic composers.

-Michael Vincent Waller’s music is typically calm, contemplative, meditative, and it (usually slowly) evolves from small melodic, harmonic, and/or rhythmic cells, avoiding abrupt changes in dynamics and texture.
+Michael Vincent Waller composes music that is typically calm, contemplative, meditative, and it (usually slowly) evolves from small melodic, harmonic, and/or rhythmic cells, avoiding abrupt changes in dynamics and texture.
 In some ways (and in various pieces) it reminds me of chamber music by Arvo Pärt (*1935), even though it does not use Pärt’s “Tintinnabuli” style / formalism.
 But Pärt is certainly a model for music based on a minimum in thematic and harmonic material.
 That resemblance / closeness goes far enough for me to claim that if you like Arvo Pärt’s music, you should also like many of Michael Vincent Waller’s pieces — and vice versa, of course.

 Listening to Examples